OoriData/OgbujiPT/README.md

 I've seen many projects talking stabs at something like this one, but they really just seem to be stabs, usually by folks interested in LLM who admit they don't have strong coding backgrounds.
 This not only leads to a lumpy patchwork of forks and variations, as people try to figure out the narrow, gnarly paths that cater to their own needs, but also hampers maintainability just at a time when everything seems to be changing drastically every few days.

-I have a strong Python and software engineering background, and I'm looking to apply that in this project, to hopefully create something more easily speclailized fo rotehr needs, built-upon, maintained and contributed to.
+I have a strong Python and software engineering background, and I'm looking to apply that in this project, to hopefully create something more easily speclailized for other needs, built-upon, maintained and contributed to.

-For example, this project is packaged using [hatch](https://hatch.pypa.io/), a very modern Python packaging tool.
+This project is packaged using [hatch](https://hatch.pypa.io/), a modern Python packaging tool.
 I plan to write tests as I go along, and to incorporate continuous integration.
-I admit I may be slow to find the cycles for all that, but at least the intent and architecture is there from the beginning.
+Admit I may be slow to find the cycles for all that, but at least the intent and architecture is there from the beginning.

 ## Model styles

 A central concept of OgbujiPT is model styles.
-There are [numerous Open LLMs out there](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), and each one tends to have some specialization, including in how to sent it prompts.
-In this project we define model styles to help encapsulate these differences, and make it easier to quickly launch experiments, adapt to and adopt other models.
+There are [numerous Open LLMs out there](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), and each one tends to have some specialization, including in how prompt it.
+Here we define model styles to help encapsulate these differences, and make it easier to quickly launch experiments, adapt to and adopt other models.

 # License